astroumd/ASP_template1/README.md

      pyplot.png              - example plot

-## How to bootstrap on overleaf
+## How to Bootstrap on Overleaf

-You can of course upload the files mentioned here, but my personal preference is to create an template "new project" on overleaf, then grab the zip file from this repo, e.g.
+You can of course upload the files mentioned here, but my personal preference is to create an empty "new project" on overleaf, then grab the zip file from this repo, e.g.

      wget https://github.com/astroumd/ASP_template1/archive/refs/heads/main.zip